 Lisa Hoffman is a proud graduate of Parsons School of Design, New York City.
 She began her career in her hometown of Cleveland, Ohio working for architects, designers and commercial furniture dealerships.
 A client referral led her to work for one of the world’s largest real estate management corporations where she parlayed her years of managing design projects to new career direction.
 While assigned to a Northern Ohio bank, she not only developed her project management skills further, she also learned construction management.
 Boots on the ground experience was gained with ground-up construction, renovation, remodel and relocation projects on retail bank and operations facilities.

-She has continued to provide consulting services to the DoDCC from preparation of supporting bid documents, technical bid evaluations, subject matter expert and ongoing design development services.
-Other clients have included the Federal Bureau of Investigation, National Reconnaissance Office, Transportation Security Administration and the Department of Homeland Security.
+She continued to provide consulting services to the DoDCC from preparation of supporting bid documents, technical bid evaluations, subject matter expert and ongoing design development services.
+Other clients have included the Federal Bureau of Investigation, National Reconnaissance Office, Transportation Security Administration, the Department of Homeland Security and most recently the Drug Enforcement Administration.

-Lisa is a Certified Construction Manager (CCM) and a certified interior designer (NCIDQ).
+Lisa is a certified interior designer (NCIDQ) and passed the Construction Management Certification Institute (CMCI) examination for Certified Construction Managers (CCM) in 2004.
 She has served as president of the National Capital Chapter of the Construction Management Association of America (CMAA), Chair of the CMAA National Conference and Trade Show and past chapter committee chair.